 The ponytail palm or elephant’s foot (Beaucarnea recurvata) is a curious-looking specimen, but lovable with it.

-Native to Mexico, the exotic perennials aren’t related to true palms but bear a strong resemblance (albeit with an unrulier hairstyle).
+Native to Mexico, these exotic perennials aren’t related to true palms but bear a strong resemblance (albeit with an unrulier hairstyle).

-They thrive in warm dry air and can grow up to 2 metres (ceiling height!) in centrally heated rooms.
+As you’d expect from their tropical looks, the plants thrive in warm dry air, and can grow up to 2 metres (almost ceiling height!) in centrally heated rooms.

 Plus, they’re low on maintenance.
 Their swollen bulb-like base stores up water, letting them survive for weeks without a top-up.

-This means overwatering a ponytail palm is MUCH likelier than underwatering one.
-But if you’ve got a hunch yours is short on water, let’s help you diagnose it.
+This means that overwatering a ponytail palm is MUCH likelier than underwatering one.
+But if you’ve got a hunch yours might be short on water, let’s help you diagnose it.